Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-In connection with the above, there is a hypothesis about the optimal management of FCM by means of the Fibonacci numbers.
-To control FCM the approximation of the Fibonacci numbers iterations \cite{key-18} is used.
-Here iteration corresponds to time intervals that are multiple to the period of fluctuations entropy, i.e. the approximation of the Fibonacci numbers iterations is a template for the matrix management (\fig{figure4})$\left\{ u_{ij}\right\} $.
+{}In connection with the above, there is a hypothesis about the optimal management of the FCM by means of the Fibonacci numbers.
+To control the FCM the approximation of the Fibonacci numbers iterations \cite{S_R} is used.
+Here iteration corresponds to time intervals that are multiple to the period of entropy oscilations, i.e. the approximation of the Fibonacci numbers iterations is a template for the matrix management (\fig{figure6}) $\left\{ u_{ij}\right\} $.